mullerjk/stripeCodeigniter/README.md

 	$config['sess_save_path'] = sys_get_temp_dir();

 You know what to do here, alright?!
-Edit with your credentials and paste this code in your
+Edit with your credentials and paste at very bottom of

-	stripeCodeigniter/config/config.
+	stripeCodeigniter/application/config/config.php
 ## Rename a file

 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.